-2) Finding patients
+Finding patients

-- a) Outreach workers disperse into surrounding streets, alleys, and public spaces where homeless individuals and/or PWUD have been known to frequent, using available data to ensure targeted outreach. - i) Characteristics Staff will prioritize individuals who: - (1) Exhibit signs of addiction and/or homelessness (e.g. open drug use or purchasing, "nodding," panhandling, etc.) - (2) Those already known to the outreach workers to be living with SUD. - ii) Geographical scope The team should agree upon a radius around the mobile unit's parking location, the size of which may vary depending on the characteristics of the neighborhood and the size of the team.
-In general, the team should try to balance these goals: - (1) Cover as broad an area as possible to increase the number of engagements with PWUD. - (2) Ensure to remain within a reasonable distance of the mobile unit where potential patients may be willing and able to walk to the unit to receive clinical services.
+Outreach workers disperse into surrounding streets, alleys and public spaces where homeless individuals and/or PWUD have been known to frequent, using available data to ensure targeted outreach.

+- · Characteristics-Staff will prioritize individuals who: - Exhibit signs of addiction and/or homelessness (e.g. open drug use or purchasing, "nodding," panhandling, etc.) - Those already known to the outreach workers to be living with SUD - Geographical scope-The team should agree upon a radius around the mobile unit's parking location, the size of which may vary depending on the characteristics of the neighborhood and the size of the team.
+In general, the team should try to balance these goals: - Cover as broad an area as possible to increase the number of engagements with PWUD. - Remain within a reasonable distance of the mobile unit where potential patients may be willing and able to walk to the unit to receive clinical services.